-Waivers may be granted by the Zoning Administrator (Development Review Board approval is not required) for relief from dimensional requirements for existing buildings under the following conditions:
+A. Waivers may be granted by the Zoning Administrator (Development Review Board approval is not required) for relief from dimensional requirements for existing buildings under the following conditions:

-- A. To improve access for disabled persons, except in the Historic Design Review District, which must be reviewed by the Development Review Board - B. To improve fire safety - C. To construct an entryway with a footprint of not more than 25 square feet - D. To construct an exterior stairway - E. To install weather proofing and exterior insulation - F. To allow for non-substantial alteration, extension, or other change (as determined by the Zoning Administrator) to a Development Review Board decision.
-Substantial alteration includes substantial site plan change, design change, or other change to a Conditional Use that will affect one or more of the Conditional Use standards or other criteria of the zoning ordinance.
+1. To improve access for disabled persons, except in the Historic Design Review District, which must be reviewed by the Development Review Board.

+- 2. To improve fire safety. - 3.
+To construct an entryway with a footprint of not more than 25 square feet. - 4.
+To construct an exterior stairway. - 5.
+To install weather proofing and exterior insulation.

+6. To allow for non-substantial alteration, extension, or other change (as determined by the Zoning Administrator) to a Development Review Board decision.
+Substantial alteration includes substantial site plan change, design change, or other change to a Conditional Use that will affect one or more of the Conditional Use standards or other criteria of the Zoning Ordinance.

-Waiver Criteria: Waivers meeting these criteria may be granted by the Zoning Administrator if the waiver is:
+B. Waiver Criteria: Waivers meeting these criteria may be granted by the Zoning Administrator if the Waiver is:

-- A. For the minimum size necessary to serve its intended function. - B. No front setback is reduced to less than two (2) feet, except in the Historic Design Review District where it may be zero (0). - C. The waiver is not to the detriment of the public welfare, including the safety and maintenance of the Town and State highways.
+1. For the minimum size necessary to serve its intended function.

+2. No front setback is reduced to less than two (2) feet, except in the Historic Design Review District where it may be zero (0).

+3. The Waiver is not to the detriment of the public welfare, including the safety and maintenance of the Town and State highways.

-Section 215: Enforcement & Assessment of Penalties by the Zoning Administrator
+Section 215: Enforcement and Assessment of Penalties by the Zoning Administrator

-The commencement or continuation of any land development or construction, erection, alteration, or enlargement of a sign, without a Permit, that does not meet the requirements of these regulations, shall constitute a violation.
-All violations shall be pursued in accordance with 24 V.S.A. § 4451 and § 4452.
-The Zoning Administrator is responsible for the enforcement of the zoning ordinance and for assessing penalties for violations.
+The commencement or continuation of any Land Development or construction, erection, alteration, or enlargement of a sign, without a Permit, that does not meet the requirements of these regulations, shall constitute a violation.
+All violations shall be pursued in accordance with 24 VSA § 4451 and § 4452.
+The Zoning Administrator is responsible for the enforcement of the Zoning Ordinance and for assessing penalties for violations.

-The Zoning Administrator shall enforce conformity with this ordinance addressing any sign that endangers the public safety or violates any provision of this Article.
+The Zoning Administrator shall enforce conformity with this Ordinance addressing any sign that endangers public safety or violates any provision of this Article.

-Pursuant to 24 V.S.A. § 4451, no such action will be taken until seven (7) days after the violator has received written notice of violation by certified mail stating the nature of the violation and the opportunity to correct the violation without penalty.
+Pursuant to 24 VSA § 4451, no such action will be taken until seven (7) days after the violator has received written notice of violation by certified mail stating the nature of the violation and the opportunity to correct the violation without penalty.
 No seven (7) day advance notice is required for repeat offenses or violations.